Yamen-Malik/Path-Finding/README.md

 Requirements
 ------------
-All you need to run this code on you're device is:
+All you need to run this code on your device is:
 1. python
 2. pygame library (for the graphics)